SangNmd2004/xv6-syscall-filter/README.md

 During the `allocproc -> kfork -> freeproc` lifecycle, the kernel guarantees that all security masks (`syscall_mask` and `audit_enabled`) are zero-initialized, deeply copied during fork, and cleanly wiped upon process termination.

 ---
-*Built with ❤️ for Operating Systems Architecture Course.*